Spanish cuisine: Navarra

 Chorizo de Pamplona, a cured, spicy pork sausage from the Navarre region of Spain, known for its coarse texture and smoky flavor.

 The gastronomy of Navarra has many similarities with Basque cuisine.
 Some of its best-known dishes are trucha a la navarra (Navarra-style trout), ajoarriero, cordero en chilindrón, and relleno.
 There are also recipes such as Carlists eggs (omelet).

 Salted products are common and include chorizo de Pamplona, bacalao al ajoarriero, stuffing and sausage.
 The lamb and beef have, at present, designations of origin.
 Some dairy products are Roncal cheese, curd, and Idiazabal cheese.
 Typical alcoholic drinks include claret and pacharán.

 Valencia

 The cuisine of Valencia has two aspects: rural and coastal.
-A popular and famous Valencia creation is paella, a rice dish cooked in a circular pan and topped with vegetables and meats (originally rabbit and chicken).
-Dishes such as arroz con costra, arròs negre, fideuá, arròz al horn (arròs al forn in the Valencian language), and rice with beans and turnips are also common in the city.
+One of Valencia's most famous preparations is paella, a traditional rice dish made with vegetables and meats such as rabbit and chicken.
+It is cooked in a wide, shallow, circular pan, which is also where the dish gets its name.
+Other rice dishes such as arroz con costra, arròs negre, fideuà, arròs al forn, and arròs amb fesols i naps ('rice with beans and turnips') are also local to the region.

-Coastal towns supply the region with fish, leading to popular dishes like all i pebre (fish stew), typical of the Albufera.
+Coastal towns supply the region with fish, leading to popular dishes like all i pebre (literally, 'garlic and paprika'), typical of the Albufera.

 The desserts in this region include coffee liqueur, chocolate Alicante, arnadí, and horchata, the last two being of Muslim origin.
 Notably, during Christmas, nougat is made in Alicante and Jijona.
-Another well-known dessert is peladillas (almonds wrapped in a thick layer of caramel).
+Another well-known dessert is peladillas (similar to sugar plums, almonds wrapped in a thick layer of caramel).